gizemsogancioglu/expl-bias-mitigation/README.md

 ![Alt text](pipeline.png?raw=true "The proposed bias mitigation pipeline (ProxyMute) using feature attribution-based explainability method.")

 ## References
-* Paper: [Using Explainability for Bias Mitigation: A Case Study for Fair Recruitment Assessment,Gizem Sogancioglu, Heysem Kaya, Albert Ali Salah]
+* Paper: [Sogancioglu, G., Kaya, H. and Salah, A.A., Using Explainability for Bias Mitigation: A Case Study for Fair Recruitment Assessment.
+In Proceedings of ICMI  2023.]
 * For more information or any problems, please contact: gizemsogancioglu@gmail.com